reaqzfv/AutoOS/README.md

 - Toggle between service states with configured functionality
 - Custom Game Launcher supporting (Epic Games, Steam, Ryujinx)
 - Automatically import Epic Games and Steam titles from old install
-- Stop processes when running your Game to automatically stop all unnecessary services and executables
+- Stop processes when running your game to automatically stop all unnecessary services and executables

+## ⚠️ Current Issues
+- **System Settings:** `Account -> Sign-in options` may not load after installing AutoOS.
+   - **Workaround:** If you want to set a password or PIN, do so *before* installing AutoOS.
+   - **Status:** The cause of this bug is currently unknown and it isn't easy to troubleshoot (sometimes it just starts working again).

 ## 💻 System Requirements